+prepared by

+Legal Aid Services Council,

 Hong Kong Special Administrative Region of

 the People's Republic of China

-Legal Aid in the Hong Kong Special Administrative Region
+Legal Aid Services in the Hong Kong Special Administrative Region

-1. Type of legal system
+1. Legal system

 - 1.1 The legal system of Hong Kong differs from that of the Mainland China, and is based on the common law. - 1.2 The constitutional framework for the legal system is provided at the international level by the Sino-British Joint Declaration and at the domestic level by the Basic Law, enacted by the National People's Congress of the People's Republic of China under Article 31 of the Chinese Constitution.
 Both the Joint Declaration and the Basic Law guarantee the continuance of the existing legal system after China resumed the exercise of sovereignty over Hong Kong on 1 July 1997.